Rangatahi Leadership Council

 What does the council do?

-The council has 3 (three) core functions:
+The council has 3 (three) core functions

-Distribute funds on behalf of the trust board, the committee will financially support kaupapa that are by rangatahi and for rangatahi.
+Distribute funds on behalf of the trust board, the council will financially support kaupapa that are by rangatahi and for rangatahi.
 This ensures that our rangatahi hold the pen and maintain mana motuhake over the areas of development that they are passionate about.

-What do the committee members receive?
+What do the members receive?

-The committee members are provided specialist mentoring and development opportunities from the trusts General Manager.
-Each of the committee members will be upskilled in the areas of governance, financial literacy, and public speaking.
-The committee members are also invited to attend any/all of the trusts development initiatives.
-The trust will also run specialist leadership wānanga for the members of the committee.
+The members are provided specialist mentoring and development opportunities directly from the trusts CEO.
+Each of the members will be assigned a budget to up-skill in the areas of governance, financial literacy, and public speaking.
+The members are also invited to attend any/all of the trusts development initiatives.
+They will also undergo a 12 month + leadership development programme to support their holistic development.